-This guide explains how to open a bank account in France as a resident, how to open a French bank account online and what is required for opening a French bank account for non-residents.
+This guide explains how to open a French bank account as a resident, what options there are, and what is required when opening a bank account in France.

-If you’re living and working in France, opening a French bank account will be easier for local payments.
-For some transactions, such as renting or buying French property, a bank account in France may even be obligatory, meaning sorting out a bank account can become a critical first step to getting settled in France.
+Opening a bank account in France will make local payments easier if you are living and working there.
+For some transactions, such as renting or buying French property, a bank account may even be obligatory, therefore sorting one out can become a critical first step to getting settled in France.

-This guide explains everything you need to know about opening a French bank account:
+This guide explains everything you need to know about opening a French bank account, including sections on:

 - Choosing a bank in France

 - How to open a bank account in France as an expat

 - Changing banks or closing a bank account in France

 With bunq, you can open your full bank accounts in just five minutes using nothing more than your mobile phone.
 You get real-time access to your account, instant payments and dedicated customer support available in English, Dutch, German, Italian and Spanish.

 France has a highly developed banking system that consists of 266 private and international banks, plus over 300 public regional banks and other credit institutions.
 The Banque de France is the country’s national centralized bank which also regulates the banking sector through the Autorite de Controle Prudentiel et de Resolution (ACPR).
 See more information in our detailed guide to banking in France.

 Do you need a bank account in France?